CondorcetVote/Documentation-Book/I-#-Installation---Basic-Configuration-#-2.-Voting-Methods.md

 > **Wikipedia:** https://en.wikipedia.org/wiki/First-past-the-post_voting
 > **Variant:** *None*

 > **Implementation Comments:** In case of tie into the first rank.
 The candidates into rank earn each point.
-But not 1 point, bu 1/(candidate-in-rank) point.
+But not 1 point, the result of this computation: 1/(candidate-in-rank).
 For example: A = B > C
 A/B earn each 0.5 points